 If you’re commuting, I recommend RSL bus as such have trips direct to Virac.
 Other bus lines offer trips from Manila, Pasay, or Cubao to Tabaco Port.
 From Tabaco, take the ferry to Virac.
 Total travel hours make take up to 14 to 16 hours.
 Yep!
 That’s more than half a day, so think twice – are you willing to give up the money or the time?

 + via land and sea travel (private)

 If you’re taking your car, additional ferry charges may apply.
 Private transpo may take almost the same time as public commute, but at least you have the control on where and when to take short breaks.
-Once you get to Virac, follow the main road as also shown in Google Maps (as shown below) or on Waze.
-Here’s a tip: few meters past the “this was to Binurong” signage, you’ll see a Y road.
+Here’s the suggested trail via Waze.
+Also here’s a tip: few meters past the “this was to Binurong” signage, you’ll see a Y road.
 Take the left one, as it’s shorter and less curvy.

 |How to get around Catanduanes?

 Getting around, on the other hand, is easier compared to other Philippine islands I’ve been to.
 Tricycles are abundant and they almost are always willing to take special trips if ever you need one.
 There also are UV Express vans which offers two routes – Virac to Pandan, and Virac to Viga.
 There are buses, too, but as I noticed on my most recent visit on April 2019, there only are two to three trips per day traveling around the island.

 |How much budget do I need for this trip?